Skip to main content

 Description (Optional):

-• Add notes about the glossary's purpose
+• Add notes about glossary purpose

-• Helps identify when to use this glossary
+• Helps identify when to use glossary

 Step 3: Select Languages